Ruan Pablo

-Ruan Pablo Barbosa Sousa (born 23 July 2008), known as Ruan Pablo, is a Brazilian footballer who plays as a forward for Bahia.
+Ruan Pablo Barbosa Sousa (born 23 July 2008), known as Ruan Pablo, is a Brazilian professional footballer who plays as a forward for Brazilian club Bahia.

 Club career

-Born in Lauro de Freitas, Bahia, Ruan Pablo joined EC Bahia's youth sides in 2019.
-On 23 July 2024, on his 16th birthday, he signed his first professional contract with the club until July 2027, with an € 200 million release clause.
+Born in Lauro de Freitas, Bahia, Ruan Pablo joined Bahia's youth sides in 2019.
+On 23 July 2024, on his 16th birthday, he signed his first professional contract with the club until July 2027, with an €200 million release clause.

 On 24 July 2024, Ruan Pablo was called up to a Série A match against Atlético Goianiense.
 He made his professional debut hours later, coming on as a late substitute for Cauly in a 1–1 draw at the Estádio Antônio Accioly; aged 16 years and one day, he became the youngest player to debut for the club.